-We went to the orphanage in the morning and helped where they needed us.
-While we were at the orphanage, we would clean it, so we would sweep, mop, and clean the windows.
+We went to the project in the morning and helped where they needed us.
+While we were at there, we would help clean it, so we would sweep, mop, and wipe the windows.
 We would also play with the kids and give them the love and affection they needed, and a bit more of that kind of attention.
 When we were done, we could go back to the volunteer house and do whatever we liked.
-One of the last days, we even took the day off to go to the beach.
+On one of the last days, we even took the day off to go to the beach.

 What were your expectations before starting?
-Did these match up to your experience when you finished?
+Did these match up to your experience when you had finished?